 What happens if a political crisis or natural disaster occurs while I am abroad?

-The GeoBlue insurance provided by Saint Mary’s will cover the cost and arrange the logistics of an evacuation, should that be necessary.
+If it becomes necessary to evacuate students for political crises or natural disasters, the GeoBlue insurance provided by Saint Mary’s will cover the cost and arrange the logistics of an evacuation.

 This resource also provides information about what the U.S. Department of State can and can’t do in a crisis.